manikD1/AI-Driven-Task-Management-Platform/README.md

-# TodoList MERN Stack Application
+# AI-Driven Task Management Platform

-A full-stack TodoList application built with the MERN stack (MongoDB, Express.js, React, Node.js), featuring a modern dark theme UI, AI-powered task management, and user authentication.
+A cloud-native productivity dashboard built with the MERN stack and OpenAI integration.
+Features intelligent task recommendations, automated reminders, and seamless deployment on Vercel/Railway.

 ## 🚀 Live Demo